trdecker/trdecker/README.md

 # Tad Decker
-Developer at Veebas.
-I like coding and playing drums
+Full stack developer.
+I like coding and playing drums.

 ## Some interesting repositories of mine: